sid22/retwitter/README.md

     - [Retweet](#retweet)
     - [Replies](#replies) and [threading](#threads)

 The project is a set of APIs made with the Django Framework in Python language.
-MongoDB database is used for storing information, MLab is used to provide Database-as-a-Service on hostel project.
+MongoDB database is used for storing information, MLab is used to provide Database-as-a-Service on hosted project.
 Redis in-memory data structure store is used as a cache store for session management, RedisLabs is used to provide it on hostel project.

 ----